electricimp/ElectricImp-Sublime/README.md

 2. Do one of the following:
     - Download the full GitHub source [repository](https://github.com/electricimp/ElectricImp-Sublime) as a zip file and extract it's content into the *plug-in folder* (`Sublime Text 3/Packages/imp-developer`) or
-    - Clone the contents of the source repository [https://github.com/electricimp/ElectricImp-Sublime](https://github.com/electricimp/ElectricImp-Sublime) into the *plugin folder* (`Sublime Text 3/Packages/imp-developer`).
+    - Clone the contents of the source repository [https://github.com/electricimp/ElectricImp-Sublime](https://github.com/electricimp/ElectricImp-Sublime) into the *plugin folder* (`Sublime Text 3/Packages/imp-developer`)
+    - Restart Sublime Text 3 editor

 ## Usage